Kody104/ArenaPluginV3/Arena Notes.md

 ### Petite Pete and Towering Tim

 How the Fight Goes:
-* Petite Peat (a baby zombie) spawns in the arena.
+* Petite Pete (a baby zombie) spawns in the arena.
 * After 10 seconds a dangerous sounds players to all players.
 * Towering Tim (a giant zombie) spawns in the arena.
 * The two zombies share a health bar.